MislavJaksic/Knowledge-Repository/Technology/DevOps/Container/Linkerd/Docs/GettingStarted/README.md

 linkerd -n emojivoto stat deploy

-This will show the “golden” metrics for each deployment:
+This will show the "golden" metrics for each deployment:

     Success rates
     Request rates